 Using concrete in the home Concrete was one of 2018’s hottest design trends, and it’s not hard to see why.
 And while most concrete used in building still remains hidden, increasingly developments are using the substance creatively.
 We’ve all started seeing more exposed or painted concrete in buildings.
 Exposed concrete avoids the cost of extra finishing materials and reduces long-term maintenance, while also being visually appealing.
 Its smooth surface texture helps make any room feel open and airy, so that your dining room, for example, could seem more spacious with a concrete floor, while your bathroom could take on the feel of a professional spa!
 What’s more, if you use exposed concrete, it can always be altered at a later stage if you fancy a change – add rugs or restain, the choice is yours!

-Concrete floor repair While concrete is, as we’ve seen, very durable, it’s not infallible.
-Cracks can repair, alongside other issues, and, in a public setting, a floor which has become uneven is a trip hazard.
+Concrete repair While concrete is, as we’ve seen, very durable, it’s not infallible.
+Concrete cracks can repair, alongside other issues, and, in a public setting, a floor which has become uneven is a trip hazard.
 Clearly, this task really is one to hand over to a concrete repair specialist.
 At Royal Stone Care, we’re a one-stop-shop for all your concrete flooring needs, in a wide range of settings from residential to commercial and industrial.
-We cover London and all of the surrounding area.
 When it comes to concrete crack repair, we know exactly what needs to be done to get rid of unsightly damage.
-We respond to queries promptly, so repairs are carried out as quickly as possible, and have the expertise and equipment to complete effective, thorough concrete floor repair.
+We respond to queries promptly, so repairs are carried out as quickly as possible, and have the expertise and equipment to complete effective, thorough concrete repair.